 Written and directed by Elle Callahan, “Witch Hunt” opens with a red-haired woman in a hangman’s noose who’s being burned at the stake in front of a courthouse somewhere on the East Coast in the United States.
 A small crowd has gathered to watch this horrific spectacle.
 A man dressed in a government uniform lights the fire.

 It’s later revealed in the story that the woman who was burned at the stake was convicted of practicing witchcraft, which is a crime punishable by death in the United States.
 The Bureau of Witchcraft Investigations (BWI) is in charge of finding and arresting witches.
 Only women and girls in this story are targeted for being witches.
 And almost all the witches happen to have red hair.
-It’s a pretty big plot hole, because if most of the witches in this story have red hair, that would make it easier for the authorities to find them.
+It’s a pretty big plot hole, because if most of the witches in this story have red hair, then that would make it easier for the authorities to find them.

 After this scene of a witch burning at the stake, the movie then cuts to three months later in the fictional Southern California city of Thirteen Palms. (“Witch Hunt” was actually filmed in Los Angeles.)
 Some mean girls are harassing a student in a high-school classroom during a U.S. history class.
 Two of the girls throw a wadded-up note at a redhead girl named Abby (played by Sydney Wilder).
 When she opens the note, she sees the words “Witch Bitch” surrounded in flames.
 Why the animosity toward Abby?